How to store, prep and cook beans

 - Inch piece of chilli finely chopped

-- Top and tail your flat beans and brush with a little oil.
-Heat up your griddle pan so it is really hot and add your whole flat beans until they start to char and blister.
+2. Brush your beans with a little oil.
+Heat up your griddle pan so it is really hot and add your beans until they start to char and blister.
 Cook each side for approx..3 mins; you want them to get a little bit of colour on the outside but not totally cooked through.
 Remove from the heat and set aside.

 3. Now prepare your veggies; chop your beans into 2 inch pieces and spring onions into 1 inch pieces, and slice the red onion thinly.
 Add these, along with the beansprouts to a separate bowl.

 4. Chop the herbs in their entirety including their leaves and stalks – it’s amazing how much flavour the stalks have.
 You will add these last to ensure they keep their flavour .

 5. Fill your pan with water and put on to boil.
 Once boiling, put in your rice noodles.
 These will take minutes to cook so don’t go too far .Cook the noodles for approx. 6 mins, drain and drizzle with a little oil so they don’t stick together.